mattwright324/youtube-comment-suite/README.md

 [![GitHub Releases](https://img.shields.io/badge/downloads-releases-brightgreen.svg?maxAge=60&style=flat-square)](https://github.com/mattwright324/youtube-comment-suite/releases)

 ### Windows
 Extract the latest release zip file and run `youtube-comment-suite.jar`.

+* Be sure that you have Java 8 installed, if not you can get it [here from Oracle](https://www.java.com/en/download/).

 ### Linux / Ubuntu
 Extract the latest release zip file into its own folder.
 Before you can run the jar file, the version of Java installed may cause issue.
 Run `java -version` in the command line.